 Having the right equipment makes all the difference in this recipe.
 Before proceeding, make sure you have the following tools in your arsenal:

-Wok or Saute Pan
+Wok Or Saute Pan

 We like to use a carbon steel wok when we make fried rice.
 Chinese cooking is all about high fire and intense heat and, in our opinion, nothing works as effectively as a carbon steel wok.
 After you properly treat your wok, it will provide an excellent nonstick finish.